Key Concepts

 How It Works

-Section titled “How It Works”- Extension detects alerts on monitoring platform pages
+Section titled “How It Works”- Extension detects alerts on your monitoring platform

-- Extracts relevant context (error messages, metrics, timestamps)
+- Extracts alert context (error messages, metrics, timestamps, source data)

 Integrations